Audi e-tron GT

 The Audi e-tron GT is a battery electric executive car produced by Audi since late 2020 as part of the e-tron battery electric sub-brand, and the third fully electric car model, after Q8 e-tron and Q8 e-tron Sportback SUVs.
 It is also Audi's first full-sized electric sedan, and the RS e-tron GT, put on the market in 2021 is, in terms of 0–100 km/h times, the fastest Audi sedan to date.
-Based on the J1 platform shared with the Porsche Taycan, the car went on sale in March 2024.
+Based on the J1 platform shared with the Porsche Taycan, the car went on sale in March 2021.

 Overview

 e-tron GT concept (2018)

-The Audi e-tron GT concept prototype was unveiled in November 2018 at the Los Angeles Auto Show, followed in 2019 at the Geneva Motor Show.
+The Audi e-tron GT concept prototype was unveiled in November 2018 at the Los Angeles Auto Show, followed by the 2019 Geneva Motor Show.